Exploring IoT Communication Protocols: Thread vs. Bluetooth, Zigbee, and BLE

 1. Piconet:

-A Piconet consists of one master node and up to seven slave nodes, allowing for a total of eight active connections.
-The master node controls communication, starting interactions and managing when slave devices can send data.
-Communication only occurs between the master and slaves, not directly between slaves.
+A Piconet has a maximum of eight connections that can be active; one master node and up to seven slave nodes.
+Communication is controlled by the master node which initiates communications and determines when slave devices are allowed to transmit information.
+The only communication is done between the master and slaves and not directly between slaves.

 2. Scatternet:

-A Scatternet links multiple Piconets together, where a slave from one Piconet can act as a master in another.
-This setup allows for communication across different Piconets, although a single device cannot be a master of multiple Piconets simultaneously.
+A Scatternet is a network of two or more Piconets, where a slave from one Piconet can act as a master in another.
+This configuration enables devices to connect multiple Piconets, but one device cannot be a master of several Piconets at the same time.

 Features: